 For example, what is moral in an Italian restaurant is immoral in a vegan one.
 What is moral in Australia is immoral in some Arabic countries.
-Not only that, but what we call “bad” now can also become “good” at any point in time.
+Not only that but what we call “bad” now can also become “good” at any point in time.
 For example, killing other people is normally immoral.
-But when wartime begins, we suddenly rationalize that killing is not only OK, but the more “enemies” you kill, the more respectable you become.
+But when wartime begins, we suddenly rationalize that killing is not only OK but the more “enemies” you kill, the more respectable you become.

 Morality serves to justify whatever we collectively consider an ideal: in this case self-preservation and protection of our “ideals”.
-What we fail to realize is that on the other side of war, the enemies also consider themselves to be the ‘good’ guys protecting their ideals, beliefs and ways of life.
+What we fail to realize is that on the other side of the war, the enemies also consider themselves to be the ‘good’ guys protecting their ideals, beliefs, and ways of life.

-Most of the people around us will agree with us on what’s moral and what is not, but the people around us can change as easily as a trip to the “ghetto” area’s of our city.
+Most of the people around us will agree with us on what’s moral and what is not, but the people around us can change as easily as a trip to the “ghetto” areas of our city.
 In that case, good and bad is simply what is popular at the time.

 You may be wondering “Surely there are some acts that are unquestionably immoral?
 Crimes against children perhaps?”
 Our emotions and personal values are always the determiners of our moral assessments, and these two factors are entirely different from person to person.
 In fact, within the same person ideas of morality can change throughout our lives.
 For instance, what I thought of as “bad” many years ago now I consider to be “good”.
-So although there are some acts that are unquestionably immoral for the majority of us in this moment in time, it still comes down to popularity and cannot serve as an “absolute” rule.
+So although there are some acts that are unquestionably immoral for the majority of us at this moment in time, it still comes down to popularity and cannot serve as an “absolute” rule.